Cubs owners confirm Chelsea interest

 "As long-time operators of an iconic professional sports team, the Ricketts Family and their partners understand the importance of investing for success on the pitch, while respecting the traditions of the club, the fans and the community."

-BBC Sport understands the bid is described as credible by insiders, with the family having already done due diligence when they previously enquired about buying the club in 2018.
+The bid is described as "very serious" by one insider, with the family understood to have already done due diligence when they previously enquired about buying the club in 2018.

 Who are the Ricketts family?